Kotlin/KEEP/proposals/explicit-api-mode.md

 ### Published API

-If declaration has *internal* visibility modifier, and declaration itself or its containing class is annotated with `PublishedApi`, and all other conditions from previous sections are met, it is considered **published** API.
+If a declaration has *internal* visibility modifier, and the declaration itself or its containing class is annotated with `PublishedApi`, and all other conditions from previous sections are met, it is considered **published** API.

-As with public API, you should avoid making [incompatible changes](https://github.com/JetBrains/kotlin/blob/master/libraries/tools/binary-compatibility-validator/ReadMe.md#what-makes-an-incompatible-change-to-the-public-binary-api) to published API.
+As with public API, you should avoid making [binary incompatible changes](https://github.com/JetBrains/kotlin/blob/master/libraries/tools/binary-compatibility-validator/ReadMe.md#what-makes-an-incompatible-change-to-the-public-binary-api) to published API.

-However, published API is usually not visible in the sources from the point of view of library client.
-Therefore, compiler in 'Explicit API' mode will not complain about missing KDoc or missing visibility modifier (because it is `internal` anyway).
+However, published API is usually not visible in the sources from the point of view of a library client.
+Therefore, the compiler in 'Explicit API' mode will not complain about missing KDoc or missing visibility modifier (because it is `internal` anyway).
 Explicit return type is still required for published API to prevent implementation details exposure.

+### Experimental API

+When one is writing a library, they should use `@Experimental(...)` annotation to propagate the experimental status of types they use.
+If experimental types are used as implementation details across all library, it might be convenient to mark the whole module with `-Xuse-experimental`.
+In that case, it would be easy to forget to mark the corresponding public API as propagative.
+Therefore, in Explicit API mode, the compiler would still require explicit `@Experimental` or `@UseExperimental` annotation on a declaration with experimental types in the signature, even if the whole module accepts experimental status via `-Xuse-experimental`.

 ### Inspection exclusions